 Additional Resources from OPA

-PYD is not a specific curriculum but a model that can be used to enhance any youth-serving program.
+Positive youth development (PYD) is not a specific curriculum but a model that can be used to enhance any youth-serving program.
 Youth-serving professionals should follow eight key practices to effectively incorporate PYD into their programs.

-#1: Protect physical and psychological safety.
+#1: Protect physical and psychological safety

 A program can provide safe facilities and encourage healthy practices that increase safe peer group interaction and decrease unsafe or confrontational peer interactions.